 Studies a range of materials that explore the relationship between humans and all those nonhuman things we lump together and call "Nature": land, water, plants, and animals.
 Course materials will include essays, poetry, paintings, documentary films, and audio recordings, as well as a few examples of the raw stuff of nature.
-This course fulfills the ideas & Innovations: U.S. requirements of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
-Fall, even-numbered years.
+In this culminating and collaborative general education experience, students will work in a professional manner with students from other disciplines to create a cross-disciplinary solution to a problem specific to the course content.
+This course fulfills the Ideas & Innovations CAPS: U.S. requirements of the Foundations and Perspectives general education curriculum.
+Prerequisites: FYS 111, FYS 112, ENG 111, 112, and junior or senior standing.
+Spring, odd-numbered years.